pcherian10/cli-gem-project/README.md

 gem 'joke_generator'
 ```

-And then execute:
+And then execute: "bundle install"

-    $ bundle

 Or install it yourself as:

     $ gem install joke_generator

+After cloning the folder, run ruby bin/joke_generator to get started.

 ## Usage

-TODO: Write usage instructions here
+Choose the first option for a random joke from the database and

 ## Development